Apple AirTags hands-on: These $29 trackers are small and impressive

 An AirTag is a bit bigger than a Junior Mint

 I can't emphasize enough how tiny an AirTag is.
 It weighs roughly the same as two quarters.
 It's bigger in diameter than a Junior Mint, a Milk Dud or a Mento, but not by much.
-One side is white the other is stainless steel.
-And it feels well-made.
-In fact, it's rated IP67 for dust and water resistance and can survive being submerged to a meter for 30 minutes.
+One side is white, the other is stainless steel.
+And it feels well made.
+In fact, it's rated IP67 for dust and water resistance and can survive being submerged up to 1 meter (about 3 feet) for 30 minutes.

 Getting an AirTag setup with your iPhone